corentin35000/Crzgames_RCENet/README.md

 - IPv6 / IPv4
 - Encrypt / Decrypt
 - Add ENET_EVENT_TYPE_DISCONNECT_TIMEOUT
-- ENET_PROTOCOL_MAXIMUM_PEER_ID 4096 up to 65535 peers simultaneously by host
+- ENET_PROTOCOL_MAXIMUM_PEER_ID 4096 replace to 65535 peers simultaneously by host
 - PRs for fixes that were never applied to the original ENet that are included in it
 - The protocol of the original ENet lib has been modified so will not work with the original protocol
-- And other improvements and fixes
+- Other improvements and fixes

 <br /><br /><br /><br />